ashlarnder/grouping/README.md

 ```

 There is also a check step inherently included in this function.
-Sometimes you forget which dataset you are using, or sometimes your data
+Sometimes you forget which data set you are using, or sometimes your
-is input as the wrong data class.
-This function will let you know if
+data is input as the wrong data class.
+This function will let you know
-there is no numerical data to be applied to, by throwing an informative
+if there is no numerical data for the function to be applied to, by
-error saying “This does not contain numerical data”.
-I can’t actually
+throwing an informative error saying “This does not contain numerical
-demonstrate this as the error will prevent the file from knitting.
+data”.
+See the function documentation for more info.

 This is pretty basic, so you should be able to apply it no problem!